Local Rules for Directing the Emergence of Global Properties in Complex Structures: Supplemental Information

 \subsection{Local Density Measure}

-In the AMD rule set, we similarly require a measure of the local density and thus apply the same discretization scheme to the available points as described in the Local Area Measure section.
+In the Density Threshold rule-set, we similarly require a measure of the local density and thus apply the same discretization scheme to the available points as described in the Local Area Measure section above.
 Here, however, instead of only counting whether at least one point is contained within a cell, we count the total number of points that belong to distinct lines within each cell and record this value in the matrix $D_{\rm ij}$.
-From this, we can then compute a measure of the average local density using Eqn.~\ref{eqn:relative_density},
+From this, we can then compute a measure of the average local density using Eq.~\ref{eqn:relative_density},